cambridge-ceu/csd3/systems/login.md

 ssh-copy-id login.hpc.cam.ac.uk
 ```

 from a Bash console after one login.

-If this is not set up, follow these steps,
+If this is not set up, e.g., with error message `/usr/bin/ssh-copy-id: ERROR: No identities found`, follow these steps,

 ```bash
 ssh-keygen